samvera-labs/newspaper_works/README.md

 We are currently working on adding and updating documentation on our [Project Wiki](https://github.com/marriott-library/newspaper_works/wiki)

 # Overview
 The Newspaper Works gem provides work type models and administrative functionality for Hyrax-based Samvera applications in the space of scanned newspaper media.
-This gem can be included in a Digital Asset Management application based on Hyrax 2.5.1
+This gem can be included in a Digital Asset Management application based on Hyrax 2.5.x

 ## Purpose, Use, and Aims
-This gem, while not a stand-alone application, can be integrated into an application based on Hyrax 2.5 easily to support a variety of cases for management, ingest, and archiving of primarily scanned (historic) newspaper archives.
+This gem, while not a stand-alone application, can be integrated into an application based on Hyrax 2.5.x easily to support a variety of cases for management, ingest, and archiving of primarily scanned (historic) newspaper archives.

 ## Development Status
 This gem is currently under development.
 The development team is actively working on this project and is updating the codebase nightly.
-We are targeting an initial 1.0 release for June 2019.
+We are scheduled to release version 1.0 in September 2019.

 A public testing site is available for those interested in testing out the newspaper_works gem.
 [Newspaper Works Demo Site](https://newspaperworks.digitalnewspapers.org/) **NOTE:** The demo site may not be running the latest release of Newspapers_Works.